Mission Veterinary Clinic and Animal Emergency Hospital is open from 9 a.m. until midnight every day, 365 days a year for emergencies.

 - Critical Care Monitoring

-5. Once you arrive at the vet, the doctor will examine your pet and most likely want to to diagnostic tests such as x-rays and blood work.
+- Once you arrive at the Hospital, the Veterinarian will examine your pet and most likely want to to diagnostic tests such as x-rays and blood work.
 These are important in helping the Doctor find out what’s wrong with your pet, because in cases such as being hit by a car, there is a possibility of internal bleeding and organ damage that you may not be able to see from the outside, but is very apparent on an x-ray.